dsldevkit/dsldevkit.github.io/pages/scope/scope_guide.md

 {% include image.html file="scope/java_example.png" alt="Illustration for java code fragment with cross references" caption="Cross-refernce illustration" %}

-DSL DevKit uses a lazy linker that defers most of the work to later:
+DSL Developer Kit uses a lazy linker that defers most of the work to later:

 - in a first phase the linker traverses the entire AST of a resource and installs an unresolved proxy object as the target of each cross-reference.
 The URI of these proxies is a special kind of URI that (a) marks the proxies as unresolved Xtext cross-references, and (b) contains enough information to perform the actual linking at a later point in time.